-Using the latest shopper insights from Shopper Intelligence UK’s recent survey (June-August 2020) here we shall focus on two categories within Dairy: Yoghurts vs. Chilled Desserts, and Block Cheese vs. Specialty Cheese – and understand how we can harness the strengths of each segment from a shopper perspective.
+Using the latest shopper insights from Shopper Intelligence UK’s recent survey (June-September 2020) here we shall focus on two categories within Dairy: Yoghurts vs. Chilled Desserts, and Block Cheese vs. Specialty Cheese – and understand how we can harness the strengths of each segment from a shopper perspective.

 Yoghurts and Chilled Desserts: Different category roles